Nobuteru Taniguchi: JGTC/Super GT

-After RE Amemiya's withdrawal at the end of 2010 season, he moved to Goodsmile Racing using a BMW Z4 GT3, and won the GT300 Championship title in the 2011 season alongside Taku Bamba.
-Again with the BMW Z4 GT3 this time alongside 2009 champion Tatsuya Kataoka, Taniguchi captured 3rd place in the 2014 season finale at Twin Ring Motegi, secured 78 points in total for his season, narrowly winning the GT300 Championship title again with no points difference but only 1 more race victory.
-In the 2017 season, driving the Mercedes-AMG GT3, he won his third GT300 Championship title again alongside Kataoka and both became the drivers with the most titles in the GT300 class of Super GT.
+After RE Amemiya's withdrawal at the end of 2010 season, he moved to Goodsmile Racing who change maintenance to RS Fine which previously handle RE Amemiya and work together with BMW tuner Studie and former F1 driver Ukyo Katayama and utilized a BMW Z4 GT3.
+He won the GT300 Championship title in the 2011 season alongside Taku Bamba scoring three wins which is the most win for GT300 team before the record is broken in 2024.
+In 2012 he is paired with 2009 champion Tatsuya Kataoka and the two would win the championship again with the BMW Z4 GT3.
+Taniguchi captured 3rd place in the 2014 season finale at Twin Ring Motegi, secured 78 points in total for his season, narrowly winning the GT300 Championship title again with no points difference but only 1 more race victory but the team misses out on the team championship.
+After splitting with Studie, Goodsmile switch to Mercedes SLS AMG GT3 in 2015 before changing to a new Mercedes-AMG GT3 the following year. and in the 2017 season, he won his third GT300 Championship title again alongside Kataoka and both became the drivers with the most titles in the GT300 class of Super GT.
+His partnership with Kataoka span for 15 years and 2 championship making them the longest and one of the most successful driver pairing in the aeseries history.